 Over the past two and half years, I’ve been navigating unknown territory, grappling with the deep philosophical questions of how to live life, and wondering how my parent’s generation, the boomers, lived life as if they had a map.

 For most of my life, I pretended I had a map.
 It seemed that was what you were supposed to do as an adult.
-In job interviews I lied about my career path and intentions to stay at that company.
-In my grad school interview I outlined a very specific plan that also happened to align with the goals of the program.
-The scary things is that I had almost started to believe my map was right.
+In job interviews, I lied about my career path and intentions to stay at that company.
+In my grad school interview, I outlined a very specific plan that also happened to align with the goals of the program.
+The scary thing is that I had almost started to believe my map was right.

 Before I left my full-time job in 2017, I had the sense that things were going to be okay.
 That there was a plan.
 That life made sense.

 The truth was I had no idea and it took taking the leap to self-employment to open my eyes.
 Here is what I wrote a year into it: